Technigo/project-design-handoff-vite/instructions.md

 This is a perfect opportunity to explore fun npm packages to create an image carousel or make some fun animations if that’s included in the design.

-## Context
+## Task
-This is a special week for all of us.
-It’s the first time we get the chance to collaborate with our UX design students 🤩 Everything will not run smoothly, but honestly - it doesn’t in a real work setting either.
+This is a special week for all of us, because we will collaborate with our UX design students 🤩 Everything might not run smoothly, but honestly - it doesn’t in a real work setting either.
 We will do this together 💪

 - Details do matter.
 Assume that all design decisions are intentional.
 - Be honest about any constraints.
 Try to implement the design, but if there's something that you feel you really can't do - speak up.
 - Since you will not be able to actually build the project until you've seen the design, we've put together a list of the elements that the UX designers have gotten in _their_ project brief.
 If you want to get a head start before the design handoff, you could start by having a look at that and create some components: